-Here’s an Underarmour commercial Brian did some sound design and music for through Hush.
+Here’s an Under Armour commercial OA did sound design and music for via Hush.

-The video was edited to another song but because of rights issues we had to compose audio to fit the edited video.
-It was an interesting challenge trying to keep a consistant rhythm for the audio but also match the changes in the video frame.
+The video was edited to another song but because of rights issues we had to compose audio to fit the edited video rather than the other way around.
+It was an interesting challenge trying to keep a consistent rhythm for the audio but also match the changes in the video frame.
 Hope it amps you.

 In 2011 Brian got the opportunity to help out with a video for Frank Black’s ( The Pixies ) new project, Grand Duchy.

 For it, Art Director Nick Tong, Brian, and two others recreated Andy Warhol’s factory by covering a room in tin foil, recreated the classic Chelsea Girls image using toy doll house windows, and reimagined the final scene from Drop by the Pharcyde using silver spraypaint and plexiglass.